Nature School

 FAQs

-We embrace the idea that there is no such thing as bad weather!
 We appreciate that changing weather helps children develop resiliency.
-We find when children are dressed appropriately for the weather, they enjoy rain, snow, and mud just as much as sunshine.
+We find that when children are dressed comfortably for the weather, they enjoy rain, snow and mud just as much as sunshine.

 When weather does not support a full session of outdoor learning, we may modify class in the following ways: